saltukalakus/get-blocked-users/README.md

 ### API usage:

-* Get the access token for the API:
+* Get the Access Token for the API:

 ```
 curl --request POST \